-3. Microsoft Excel tries to connect to the database, and displays an SQL Server login dialog box.

-For default HyperLab installations, uncheck the Trusted connection check box, and type your user name "sa" as well as the password.
-Default password for HyperLab 2009 product line is "hlpwd2009" (in case of an upgrade, try hlpwd2002, hlpwd2005 or hlpwd2008).
+Microsoft Excel tries to connect to the database, and displays an SQL Server login dialog box.
+For default HyperLab installations, un-check the Trusted connection check box, and type your user name "sa" as well as the password.
+Default password for HyperLab 2021 product line is "Hlpwd2021" (in case of an upgrade, try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009 or Hlpwd2014).
 Click OK when you are ready.

-4. The Query Wizard appears now, where you can select the data table from which the data to be imported.
-Select PEAK table from the list of tables at the right, then click on the arrow button (">") pointing to the right, in order to add all fields of PEAK table to the list of queried fields.
+The Query Wizard appears now, where you can select the data table from which the data to be imported.
+Select PEAK table from the list of tables at the left, then click on the arrow button (">") pointing to the right, in order to add all fields of PEAK table to the list of queried fields.
 When you are ready, click Next.

-- 5. Now the very important filter window appears.
-Here you can select a small subset of the records from the huge amount of peaks stored previously in the database.
-Filtering is performed via specifying a - Filtering is performed via specifying a filter condition on the field values of the peak record.
+Now the Filter Data window appears.
+Here you can select a small subset of the records from the huge amount of peaks stored in the database.
+Filtering is performed via specifying a filter condition on the field values of the peak record.
 Only those peak records will be selected where this condition is met.
-In our case the condition requires that the peak evaluation of the peaks equals to

-3717.
-To specify this condition, select PEAKEVAL_ID field on the left, "equals" operator at the middle, and type in "3717" to the value field.
+In our case the condition requires that the peak evaluation of the peaks equals to 3717.
+To specify this condition, select PEAKEVAL\ID field on the left, "equals" operator at the middle, and type in "3717" to the value field.
 When you are ready, click Next.

-6. At the next step you can specify the sorting criteria.
+At the next step you can specify the sorting criteria.
 In our case it is advisable to select the energy field "E", which sorts the peaks of a specific peak evaluation by their peak centroid.
 When you are ready, click Next.

-7. At the last step of the Query Wizard, simply click Finish button in order to return the queried data to Microsoft Excel.
+At the last step of the Query Wizard, simply click Finish button in order to return the queried data to Microsoft Excel.

-8. Excel's worksheet displayed again, requiring you to specify a destination for the queried data.
+Excel's worksheet displayed again, requiring you to specify a destination for the queried data.